-The OAW waterbody can be placed in Category 5 if any of the following are true: Issue Condition Consumption Advisories Fish consumption advisory has been issued by the Alabama Department of Public Health (ADPH).
+The OAW waterbody can be placed in Category 5 if any of the following are true: Issue Condition Consumption Advisories Fish consumption advisory has been issued by the Alabama Department of Public Health.
 Macroinvertebrate and Fish Assessments Level IV WMB-I assessment less than "good".
-5 Fish IBI results (when available) will be used as supplemental data.
-Chlorophyll a Data Growing season mean chlorophyll \underline{a} criterion has been exceeded where such a criterion has been established.
-6 Toxic Pollutants There is an exceedance of any toxic pollutant criterion for other than natural conditions in the previous six years.
-Conventional Parameters 7 There is an exceedance of conventional parameter for other than natural conditions.
-8 Non-Coastal Waters: Bacteriological Data A. A single sample result greater than 235 colonies/100 ml E. coli will require a follow-up geometric mean sampling event.
-The geometric mean E. coli density is greater than 126 colonies/100 ml, or; B. More than 10% of single samples are greater than 235 colonies/100 ml.8 Coastal Waters: A. A single sample result greater than 104 colonies/100 ml enterococci will require a follow-up geometric mean sampling event.
-The geometric mean enterococci density is greater than 35 colonies/100 ml, or; B. More than 10% of single samples are greater than 104 colonies/100 ml.
-8
+Fish IBI results (when available) will be used as supplemental data.
+Chlorophyll a Data Growing season mean chlorophyll $\underline{a}$ criterion has been exceeded where such a criterion has been established.
+Toxic Pollutants More than two exceedances of a particular toxic pollutant criterion in previous six years or more than one in a 3-year period.
+Conventional Parameters More than a 10% exceedance rate for any given parameter.8 Bacteriological Data Non-Coastal Waters: A. The geometric mean E. Coli density is greater than 126 colonies/100 ml, or; B. More than 10% of single samples are greater than 235 colonies/100 ml.
+Coastal Waters: A. The geometric mean enterococci density is greater than 35 colonies/100 ml, or; B. More than 10% of single samples are greater than 104 colonies/100 ml.

-5 Applicable to wadeable streams only.
+&lt;sup>5 Applicable to wadeable streams only.
 A potential anthropogenic cause for the degraded condition must be identified.

-6 Chlorophyll \underline{a} values in excess of the criterion, due to extreme hydrological events (i.e. drought, floods), will not be considered as an exceedance of the criterion.
+&lt;sup>6 Chlorophyll a values in excess of the criterion, due to extreme hydrological events (i.e. drought, floods), will not be considered as an exceedance of the criterion.
 Extreme drought conditions are droughts with a drought intensity category of D2 or greater as listed in the U.S. Drought Monitor (http://droughtmonitor.unl.edu/) that persists for 50% or more of the growing season.
 Extreme flood conditions are streamflows greater than the 75th percentile streamflow based on period of record caused by events such as tropical storms, hurricanes, and unusually intense storm activity.
-When a growing season mean chlorophyll \underline{a} value exceeds the criterion, the reservoir will be identified for re-sampling the following year and enough samples will be collected to ensure that the minimum data requirements necessary to calculate a growing season mean are met.

-7 Conventional parameters include DO, pH, temperature (where influenced by heated discharge), and turbidity.
+&lt;sup>7 Conventional parameters include DO, pH, temperature (where influenced by heated discharge), and turbidity.